elf4j/elf4j-api/README.md

-2. As a logging framework provider, I want to have a [Service Provider Interfaces (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) definition, so that the capabilities my independent logging framework can be discovered and bound to an application at its deployment time through such SPI.
+2. As a logging framework provider, I want to have a [Service Provider Interfaces (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) definition, so that the capabilities my independent logging framework can be discovered and bound to an application at its deployment time through such SPI mechanism.

 ## Prerequisite